illustration depicting a woman living with OCD and depression

 The Role of Family and Friends

 Support from loved ones can be crucial for individuals living with OCD and depression.
-If someone close to you is struggling with both addiction and mental health issues, there are things you can do to lend a hand.
+If someone close to you is struggling with both conditions, there are things you can do to lend a hand, including:

 Living with comorbid OCD and depression presents significant challenges, but with appropriate treatment, support, and self-management strategies, individuals can effectively manage their symptoms and improve their quality of life.